123iris/Docker/Docker install on centos.md

 # Installing Docker on Centos VM

-&nbsp; The Instruction is followed from [here](https://phoenixnap.com/kb/how-to-install-docker-centos-7)
+The Instruction is followed from [here](https://phoenixnap.com/kb/how-to-install-docker-centos-7)

 #### Step 1: Update your System

 &nbsp; In a terminal window, type:

 ```
 [mosipuser@k8Master1 ~]$ sudo yum update